Expert’s Guide to the Perfect Braised Fish Korean Dish

 Braised Fish

-A symphony of flavors: the ingredients that make our braised fish special.
+A symphony of flavors: The ingredients that make our braised fish special.

 • Fish Selection: Always, and I cannot stress this enough, opt for fresh fish.
 In a dish where the fish is the main act, the freshness will dictate the overall taste.
 Firm-fleshed fish like snapper, grouper, or even sea bass are your best bets.